[HISTORY: Adopted by the Board of Supervisors of Adams County 6-20-2017 by Ord. No. 20-2017. Amendments noted where applicable.]

 Retain outside counsel and other experts as needed in connection with any of the Ethics Board's responsibilities hereunder after solicitation of recommendations from the office of Corporation Counsel and upon such contract for services approved for content and form by the Corporation Counsel.

-If, after investigation, the Ethics Board finds that probable cause exists for believing the allegation(s) in the complaint, the Ethics Board shall, not less than 30 business days after such finding is made, schedule a hearing date.
-The Ethics Board shall give the complainant and the accused at least 30 business days' notice of the hearing date.
+If after investigation, the Ethics Board finds that probable cause exists for believing the allegation(s) in the complaint, the Ethics Board shall, not less than 30 business days after such finding is made, schedule a hearing date.
+The Ethics Board shall give the complainant and the accused at least thirty-business-days' notice of the hearing date.
 The Ethics Board may appoint the Corporation Counsel and/or outside counsel to act as prosecutor of the complaint.

 Pursuant to § 19.85, Wis.
-Stats., the hearing shall be closed to the public unless the accused requests that it be opened.
+Stats., the hearing shall be closed to the public unless the accused requests that it be held in open session.

 All evidence, including certified copies of records and documents which the Board considers, shall be fully offered and made part of the record of the case.
 The evidence presented shall be limited to the scope of the charges made in the complaint.
 The Ethics Board shall not be bound by the rules of evidence for trial, but it shall admit all evidence having reasonable probative value, provided that it relates to the scope of the charge(s) made in the complaint, and shall exclude immaterial, irrelevant or unduly repetitious testimony.

-The parties and/or their representatives shall provide each other with an opportunity to examine all documents and records to be used at a hearing under this section at least 10 business days prior to the scheduled hearing.
+The parties and/or their attorneys or representatives at law shall provide each other with an opportunity to examine all documents and records to be used at a hearing under this section at least 10 business days prior to the scheduled hearing.

 The parties may make a brief opening statement to acquaint the Board with the nature of the complaint.